 3 Examples: Uses to Reduce Cost and Generate Revenue

-It hasn’t taken long for business minded technology companies to devise a whole range of new uses of face recognition, all focussed on delivering bottom line business benefit.
-An important characteristic of face recognition is that it is only useful if you have something to match a photograph (probe) against, whether it is another photograph, or a database of photographs (reference set).
+It hasn’t taken long for business minded technology companies to devise a whole range of new uses of facial recognition, all focussed on delivering bottom line business benefit.
+An important characteristic of facial recognition is that it is only useful if you have something to match a photograph (probe) against, whether it is another photograph, or a database of photographs (reference set).
 It is the management, control of access to and often the creation of these reference sets that generate the most privacy concerns.

 Let us briefly discuss some of the manners in which the technology is currently being deployed.